atakancetinkaya/data-explorer/README.md

 ---

-## My GitHub Content
+## My PowerShell Content

-This .md (README.md) explains, how to create git Repo and use the git commands.
+This .md (README.md) explains, what this PowerShell-Script exactly does

 Use the `README.md` to get started.